neilbrown/edlib/DOC/Developer/06-rendering.md

   (1) or release (2) or motion (3).
 If it was "release" then "render-lines" will check if the attribute "active-tag" appears in the markup for that location.
-If it does then a message is sent to the stack with a key formed from "Mouse-Activate:" followed by the value of "active-tag".  "mark" will be a mark at the location, "str1" will be the tag, and "str2" will be all attributes active at that location.
+If it does then a message is sent to the stack with a key formed from "Activate:" followed by the value of "active-tag".  "mark" will be a mark at the location, "str1" will be the tag, and "str2" will be all attributes active at that location.